p-marco/nixosConfig/README.md

     # nixos-generate-config --root /mnt

 Now, the directory `/etc/nixos` is created in the host system.
-Copy the file `/etc/nixos/hardware-configuration.nix` in a different place and remove the generated directory:
+Copy the file `/etc/nixos/hardware-configuration.nix` in a different place and remove the generated directory. **Remember** that in this stage we need to address the host path prepending `/mnt`:

-    # cp /etc/nixos/hardware-configuration.nix ~./
+    # cp /mnt/etc/nixos/hardware-configuration.nix ~./
     # rm -f /etc/nixos

 Install git: